Skip to main content

 Clear icon

-Texas Lottery to raise Mega Millions tickets from $2 to $5
+Mega Millions tickets are set to increase from $2 to $5 in 2025

 The new game system will launch in April 2025

-Mega Millions lottery tickets across the U.S. will increase next year under a new proposal from the Texas Lottery Commission, according to a press release from Mega Millions.
+Mega Millions lottery tickets across the U.S. will increase next year, according to a press release from Mega Millions.

-The Texas Lottery Commission has proposed several changes to the Mega Millions game, a multi-state lottery with a jackpot that often reaches hundreds of millions of dollars.
+After recommendations from the Mega Millions consortium, the Texas Lottery Commission agreed to several changes to the multi-state lottery with a jackpot that often reaches hundreds of millions of dollars.
 The national game sells tickets in 45 states.

 “We expect more billion-dollar jackpots than ever before, meaning creating more billionaires and many more millionaires as the jackpots climb, plus this game will continue the important legacy of supporting great causes everywhere Mega Millions is played,” said Joshua Johnston, the lead director of the Mega Millions Consortium.